Frequently Asked Questions

 Do you offer academic and career services?

 Our mission is to help you succeed in both your academic and your career objectives.
-The Office of Academic, Career, and Advisement Services works closely with AU’s academic programs to ensure that student services correlate with curricular offerings.
+The Academic Success and Career Services Center works closely with AU’s academic programs to ensure that student services correlate with curricular offerings.
 On both campuses, qualified and friendly tutors have the knowledge and expertise to work with you on an individual or group basis in the following areas:

 Writing: APA style, research, preparing lesson plans, grammar